 The first year of my live I spent living with my student-parents in a large city.

-My grandmother helped them with me often, as well as older neighbor-kids, who kept my carriage with them on the streets.
+My grandmother helped them with me often, as well as other members of the family, and many people who lived around, especially older neighbor-kids, who kept my carriage with them on the streets during the day.

-I know only a few related to me stories of that time:
+I know only a few related to me stories of that time from the family members:

 - My father told me that only he responded to my crying at night.

 - I refused to eat normal food as a baby.
 One of the doctors volunteered to teach me a lesson and took me for a couple of days to force-feed me Semolina porridge or starve me into submission.
 All I know, she did not succeed: I would not swallow.
 All I know, I never could stand the smell of "cream of wheat" (farina) ever after.